cluening/tracks/README.md

 With that running, just point your browser at http://localhost:8080/ and start building a layout!

-## Parts Library
+## Parts Library Updates

 While the original Track Designer had an extensive library of train-related pieces and sets, I've only included the standard 9 volt track pieces this parts library.
 They work plenty well for modern plastic track too, and maybe I'll expand the parts library over time.

 Javascript can read JSON really easily, but humans can write YAML more easily.
 So, the parts library's metadata is stored in YAML format.
-Converting it to JSON is easy using the `yq` command:
+After making changes, converting it to JSON is easy using the `yq` command:
 ```
 yq -p yaml -o json parts.yaml
 ```